DWI Lawyer in Ste. Genevieve County, MO

 What Happens If This Isn’t My First DWI in Ste.
 Genevieve County, MO?

-If this is your second DWI arrest in Ste.
-Genevieve County, MO, be prepared for the prospect of dealing with class A misdemeanor charges, encompassing possible penalties like:
+If you find yourself facing a second DWI arrest in Ste.
+Genevieve County, MO, be prepared for the prospect of dealing with class A misdemeanor charges, encompassing potential penalties like:

 - No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)